zzhangjii/learning-library/oci-library/qloudable/OCI_Quick_Start/OCI_Quick_Start.md

 **We now have a block volume created and attached to the Compute instance.**

-23. Verify the Block Volume is attached by clicking the Compute Instance name.
+23. Verify the Block Volume is attached by Clicking the Compute Instance name.

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/OCI_Quick_Start/img/Customer_Lab_005.PNG" alt="image-alt-text">